Illinois vs. Missouri Predictions, College Basketball BetMGM Promo Codes, & Picks - December 22

 Illinois Performance Insights

 - The Fighting Illini have a +152 scoring differential, topping opponents by 15.2 points per game.
-They're putting up 79.4 points per game to rank 82nd in college basketball and are giving up 64.2 per contest to rank 39th in college basketball.
+They're putting up 79.4 points per game to rank 81st in college basketball and are giving up 64.2 per outing to rank 39th in college basketball.

-- Illinois prevails in the rebound battle by an average of 10.9 boards.
-It is collecting 44.8 rebounds per game (fifth in college basketball) compared to its opponents' 33.9 per contest.
+- Illinois wins the rebound battle by 10.9 boards on average.
+It collects 44.8 rebounds per game, which ranks fifth in college basketball, while its opponents pull down 33.9 per outing.

+- Illinois makes 2.9 more threes per contest than the opposition, 8.3 (108th in college basketball) compared to its opponents' 5.4.

-- The Fighting Illini average 97.6 points per 100 possessions on offense (126th in college basketball), and allow 78.9 points per 100 possessions (10th in college basketball).
+- The Fighting Illini rank 126th in college basketball by averaging 97.6 points per 100 possessions on offense, and defensively are 10th in college basketball, allowing 78.9 points per 100 possessions.

-- Illinois has committed 12.3 turnovers per game (221st in college basketball action), three more than the 9.3 it forces on average (350th in college basketball).
+- Illinois loses the turnover battle by three per game, committing 12.3 (221st in college basketball) while its opponents average 9.3.

 Missouri Performance Insights

-- The Tigers outscore opponents by 5.4 points per game (posting 75.5 points per game, 174th in college basketball, and conceding 70.1 per contest, 159th in college basketball) and have a +59 scoring differential.
+- The Tigers have a +59 scoring differential, topping opponents by 5.4 points per game.
+They're putting up 75.5 points per game, 172nd in college basketball, and are allowing 70.1 per contest to rank 159th in college basketball.

+- Missouri records 32.5 rebounds per game (328th in college basketball) while allowing 36.9 per contest to opponents.
+It is outrebounded by 4.4 boards per game.

-- Missouri has typically won the turnover battle this season, committing 10.8 per game (93rd in college basketball) while forcing 14.2 (59th in college basketball).
+- Missouri has won the turnover battle by 3.4 per game, committing 10.8 (93rd in college basketball) while forcing 14.2 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.